Rosa Guerra

-Rosa Guerra (1834August 18, 1864) was an Argentine educator, journalist and writer.
+Rosa Guerra (1834 – August 18, 1864) was an Argentine educator, journalist and writer.
 She was a pioneering woman in Argentine literature.
+Guerra defended the idea that women should not be confined to household duties, but were born to be educated.
+She is most known for her rendition of Lucia Miranda.

 Biography

 Rosa Guerra was born in Buenos Aires, 1834.
+For her schooling, she attended an all girls school.
+Like most women at the time, Guerra, became a teacher to make money.
+Later on in her education career she advanced to becoming a principal of a school in Buenos Aires.
 She founded two newspapers, La Camelia, dedicated to spreading ideas associated with equality between the sexes, and La Educación a religious, poetic and literary newspaper.
+Guerra taught her readers about the hardships of being a woman in a heavily male profession.
+Due to various European translations, it was normal for Argentine writers to have different sign names.
+Guerra would sometimes use the name "Cecilia" as her sign on the translations.
 She also affiliated with the newspapers La Nación Argentina, El Nacional, and La Tribuna.
 She published the novel Lucía Miranda on the subject of the captive; La Camelia; and a drama in verse, Clemencia.
 Posthumously, her book of poems, Desahogos del corazón (Relief from the heart), was published.
-She died August 18, 1864.
+Her audiences were not only adults, but also children.
+Her children's books like, Julia and Her Education, focused on the challenges of becoming educated as a female.
+On August 18, 1864 Rosa Guerra died from illness in Buenos Aires at age 30.
+Her novels are read today to call attention to Latin American female writers during the 1800s.

-La Camellia
+La Camelia

-Guerra begins her career as a journalist when Juan Manuel de Rosas was removed from power.
+Guerra began her career as a journalist in 1852 at age 18 with La Camelia.
+There is no coincidence that 1852 is also the same year that Juan Manuel de Rosas was removed from power in Buenos Aires.
+Rosas ran a dictatorship that greatly limited the press.
+When he was removed, there were many female writers who were motivated to restart their careers.

 La Camelia began publication on April 11, 1852, and printed its last issue on May 11, 1852, printing fourteen editions.
 The critic Néstor Tomás Auza states, however, that there were actually 31 issues.